usbong/newsletters/notes/LessonsLearned/asahiDotCom.md

 --> adds: PHP + CodeIgniter (version 2.0);<br/>
 --> where: @START, building a new WEB SERVICE causes noticeable use of self's MIND<br/> --> to create in the MIND the STRUCTURE, while connecting the parts;<br/>
---> keyphrase: connecting the parts using the MVC: Model-View-Controller technique<br/> --> OUTPUT: the FORM in the MIND; Computer "VIRTUAL" (?)
+--> keyphrase: connecting the parts using the Model-View-Controller (MVC) technique<br/> --> OUTPUT: the FORM in the MIND; Computer "VIRTUAL" (?)